chiragkyal/enhancements/enhancements/cert-manager/trust-manager-controller.md

      - apiGroups: [""]
        resources: ["events"]
        verbs: ["create", "patch"]
-     # Secret read access (only when secretTargets is enabled)
+    # Secret read access (when secretTargets.policy is All or Specific)
     - apiGroups: [""]
       resources: ["secrets"]
       verbs: ["get", "list", "watch"]
-     # Secret write access (only when secretTargets is enabled)
+    # Secret write access (when secretTargets.policy is All or Specific)
      # - apiGroups: [""]
      #   resources: ["secrets"]
-     #   resourceNames: ["specific-secret-names"]  # or all secrets if authorizedSecretsAll
+     #   resourceNames: ["specific-secret-names"]  # when policy is Specific; omit resourceNames when policy is All
      #   verbs: ["create", "update", "patch", "delete"]
    ```